microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2020/Template.md

 github_username: jwoo-msft
 ---
 # Template
-### I will show you how to use the basic template features and some advanced ones.
+I will show you how to use the basic template features and some advanced ones.
 Along the way, I will also show you our updated template syntax, and introduce Adaptive Expression Language.
-### We will be working on a Expense report.
-This expense report AdaptiveCards is available in [our github repository](https://github.com/microsoft/AdaptiveCards/blob/master/samples/v1.2/Scenarios/ExpenseReport.json) We will turn this AdaptiveCards into a templated AdaptiveCards, so we can dynamically update AdaptiveCards based on data the template bound to.
+We will be working on a Expense report card.
+This expense report card is available in [our github repository](https://github.com/microsoft/AdaptiveCards/blob/master/samples/v1.2/Scenarios/ExpenseReport.json).
+We will turn this AdaptiveCards into a templated AdaptiveCards, so we can dynamically update AdaptiveCards based on data.

-**ExpenseReport First Iteration**

 ![Expense Report First Iteration](Template/ExpenseReport01.png)

+## Data Binding
 The expense report's json is over 800 lines.
-To update the AdaptiveCards, we could update the card by editing Adaptive Elements objects.
-Template is a new way to update AdaptiveCards.
+To update the contents of the card, we could update it by editing Adaptive Elements objects.
+Since template is a new way to update AdaptiveCards, we will update the content using template.

-For example, if we want to change the name of Submitter, **Matt Hidinger** to **Jopseh Woo**.
-We would change the section we want to update to a template.
+As an example, if we want to change the name of Submitter, **Matt Hidinger** to **Jopseh Woo**.
 Given the json below, we will update it with template
 ```json
 {